Street light: Modern lights

-Today, street lighting commonly uses high-intensity discharge lamps.
+In the early 2000s, street lighting commonly used high-intensity discharge lamps.
 Low-pressure sodium (LPS) lamps became commonplace after World War II for their low power consumption and long life.
-Late in the 20th century high-pressure sodium (HPS) lamps were preferred, taking further the same virtues.
-Such lamps provide the greatest amount of photopic illumination for the least consumption of electricity.
-However, white light sources have been shown to double driver peripheral vision and improve driver brake reaction time by at least 25%; to enable pedestrians to better detect pavement trip hazards and to facilitate visual appraisals of other people associated with interpersonal judgements.
-Studies comparing metal halide and high-pressure sodium lamps have shown that at equal photopic light levels, a street scene illuminated at night by a metal halide lighting system was reliably seen as brighter and safer than the same scene illuminated by a high-pressure sodium system.
+Late in the 20th century, high-pressure sodium (HPS) lamps were preferred, taking further the same virtues.
+Such lamps provided the greatest amount of photopic illumination for the least consumption of electricity at the time.

 Two national standards now allow for variation in illuminance when using lamps of different spectra.
 In Australia, HPS lamp performance needs to be reduced by a minimum value of 75%.
 In the UK, illuminances are reduced with higher values S/P ratio.

-New street lighting technologies, such as LED or induction lights, emit a white light that provides high levels of scotopic lumens, allowing streetlights with lower wattages and lower photopic lumens to replace existing streetlights.
-However, there have been no formal specifications written around Photopic/Scotopic adjustments for different types of light sources, causing many municipalities and street departments to hold back on implementation of these new technologies until the standards are updated.
+Newer street lighting technologies, such as LED or induction lights, can be designed to emit a white light that provides high levels of scotopic lumens.
+It is a commonly accepted practice to justify and implement a lower luminance level for roadway lighting based on increased scotopic lumens provided by white light.
+However, this practice fails to provide the context needed to apply laboratory-based visual performance testing to the real world.
+Critical factors such as visual adaptation are left out of this practice of lowering luminance levels, leading to reduced visual performance.
+Additionally, there have been no formal specifications written around Photopic/Scotopic adjustments for different types of light sources, causing many municipalities and street departments to hold back on implementation of these new technologies until the standards are updated.
 Eastbourne in East Sussex, UK is currently undergoing a project to see 6000 of its streetlights converted to LED and will be closely followed by Hastings in early 2014.
 Many UK councils are undergoing mass-replacement schemes to LED, and though streetlights are being removed along many long stretches of UK motorways (as they are not needed and cause light pollution), LEDs are preferred in areas where lighting installations are necessary.

-Milan, Italy, is the first major city to have entirely switched to LED lighting.

-In North America, the city of Mississauga (Canada) was one of the first and biggest LED conversion projects, with over 46,000 lights converted to LED technology between 2012 and 2014.
+In North America, the city of Mississauga, Canada was one of the first and largest LED conversion projects, with over 46,000 lights converted to LED technology between 2012 and 2014.
 It is also one of the first cities in North America to use Smart City technology to control the lights.
 DimOnOff, a company based in Quebec City, was chosen as a Smart City partner for this project.
+In the United States, the city of Ann Arbor, Michigan was the first metropolitan area to fully implement LED street lighting in 2006.
+Since then, sodium-vapor lamps were slowly being replaced by LED lamps.

 Photovoltaic-powered LED luminaires are gaining wider acceptance.
 Preliminary field tests show that some LED luminaires are energy-efficient and perform well in testing environments.

 In 2007, the Civil Twilight Collective created a variant of the conventional LED streetlight, namely the Lunar-resonant streetlight.
 These lights increase or decrease the intensity of the streetlight according to the lunar light.
 This streetlight design thus reduces energy consumption as well as light pollution.